henriksundeodegard/context-adaptive-architecture/README.md

 # Context-adaptive architecting

-a blueprint for AI systems that evolve **with** human complexity, not just around it.
+a blueprint for AI systems that evolve **WITH** human complexity, not just around it.

 ## Content overview